 Sponsored by the Home Depot

-This minimalist desk offers more than just style.
-It’s packed with functionality and it’s space-friendly.
+This DIY minimalist wall desk offers more than just style.
+It’s packed with functionality, and it’s space-friendly.
 This is a 2-tone desk with a dark stained back panel and an all-white floating desk.
 Although it’s wall-mounted, it’s relatively easy to disassemble and take to a new location.
 The back is wrapped with an RGB LED strip fully changeable to set the mood.
 The desk itself gives you a friendly workspace to be productive with a drawer for all your belongings and keeping a clean desk.
 There is also an open cubby to store your laptop, notepad, IPad, or whatever else you want.
-That is not just any cubby, if you take a closer look, there’s a secret compartment behind that false back.
-Access it you need to pull on the handle and false back gives away.
+That is not just any cubby, and if you take a closer look, there’s a secret compartment behind that false back.
+To access it you need to pull on the handle, and the false back gives away.
 Now you can tuck those things you don’t want others to find in there.

 (2) Sheet of Birch plywood 48in X 96in

 1/4” or 1/5” plywood 24in X24in

 Note: The goal here is to make this very achievable.
 Of course, you know I have an array of tools, but I’ll scale it back a bit to show you that you can do this with very few tools.
 So, when I say you can use a circular saw for this, and you see me using my table saw, this is proof that you can use that circular saw.